thecuriousneutrino/TriggerApplication/README.md

 ### Docker

-Docker is a platform independant container system which eases the headache of long instalation and incompatability problems.
-By creating a container form the image you will have a native Centos 7 terminal with all the prerequisits installed and the software garenteed to work.
+Docker is a platform independant container system which eases the headache of long installation and incompatability problems.
+By creating a container form the image you will have a native Centos 7 terminal with all the prerequisits installed and the software guaranteed to work.

 1) Install docker check either your platforms package manager or https://www.docker.com for the software
 2) Get the latest continer image `docker pull hkdaq/triggerapplication:latest`